lanefu/cert-manager-webhook-dns-lexicon/README.md

                   key: secret
                 production: true
                 provider: namecheap
+                usePassword: false
                 ttl: 600
               groupName: dns-lexicon.company.com
               solverName: lexicon

-You should be able to create additional ones for each DNS provider you need using this basic template
+You should be able to create additional ones for each DNS provider you need using this basic template.
+Note that some providers use the `--auth-password` parameter instead of `--auth-token`; in that case you need to set `usePassword: true` in the webhook configuration to make it work.
+The only way I know to check that easily is to run `lexicon <provider> --help` and check the available arguments, but this project does not do that for you at this time.

 Credits
 -------